SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/global-functions/executeSQLQuery.md

 so.topic: reference
 ---

+# executeSQLQuery(String sql)

-This will execute the specified sql statement.
+This will execute the specified SQL statement.
 Note that this method does not return anything.
-In case of an error in the SQL statement, an exeception will be thrown.
+In case of an error in the SQL statement, an exception will be thrown.